Cutting off stimulus checks to Americans earning over $75,000 could be wise, new data suggests

 Laribo said it “boggles her mind” that people earning as much as $75,000 a year were receiving the same stimulus payment that she was.

 Eligibility details for a proposed third round of payments have not been worked out yet, but individuals earning up to $87,000 a year and married couples earning up to $174,000 a year received at least some money in the second round of stimulus payments that Congress passed over the holidays.
-Close to 160 million households are likely to get a payment.
+Close to 160 million households are expected to get a payment.
+Some people are still waiting for a check in the mail.

 Some people who received a payment in January have posted on social media that they did not need the money and are donating it to charity.